opinchard-r7/weak_creds_checks/README.md

 To deploy this vulnerability check into Nexpose, simply copy your .xml and .vck files file(s) into the following directory for the scan console and any attached scan engines:

+Linux:

 /opt/rapid7/nexpose/plugins/java/1/CustomScanner/1/

+Windows:

+[nexpose-install-dir]/plugins/java/1/CustomScanner/1/

-and restart Nexpose.
-You should see something like the following message in the log:
+and run the console command "load content".
+Watch for errors on the console (look in nsc.log) when Nexpose content is being reloaded.
+If you made any mistakes, Nexpose will log some error messages when it compiles the new vulnerabilities.
+If everything was successful, you should see something like the following message in the log:

-NSC  3/13/10 11:10 AM: Imported 1 new and 0 modified vulnerabilities in 22 seconds

-Within the Nexpose console and scan engines command line interfaces new vulnerability checks and descriptions may be loaded without restarting the respective services.
-The 'load content' command initiates a background re-load of vulnerability information.

-> load content

-2018-01-03T11:29:21 [INFO] > load content

-2018-01-03T11:29:28 [INFO] Loading vulnerability and solution managers.

-2018-01-03T11:29:35 [INFO] [Started: 2018-01-03T16:29:28] [Duration: 0:00:07.102] Completed loading vulnerability and solution managers

-2018-01-03T11:29:35 [INFO] Loading vulnerability check manager.

-... content trimmed for this article ...
+2015-12-18T08:59:43 [INFO] Inserted 1 vulnerabilities.

+...

-2018-01-03T11:35:02 [INFO] Load Content command complete.
+2015-12-18T08:59:55 [INFO] Load Content command complete.